Testing gravity with cosmic variance-limited pulsar timing array correlations

-We can find the theory's propagating degrees of freedom (d.o.f.) and their causal structure in the perturbations.
-To this end, we rely on a specific gauge to fix residual gauge d.o.f.s.
+We can find the propagating degrees of freedom (d.o.f.) and their causal structure in the perturbations.
 First off, we mention that the vector modes are nondynamical in a scalar-tensor theory.
-Now by massaging the constraint equations, it can be shown that the scalar d.o.f. satisfies a massive Klein-Gordon equation, $\ddot{\psi} - D^2 \psi + \mu^2 \psi = 0$, with an effective mass $\mu$ given by
+Now by massaging the constraint equations, it can be shown that the scalar d.o.f. satisfies the Klein-Gordon equation, $\ddot{\psi} - \partial^2 \psi + \mu^2 \psi = 0$, where